GenericMappingTools/gmt/trunk/doc/rst/source/supplements/potential/grdgravmag3d.rst

 grdgravmag3d
 ************

+.. only:: not man

     grdgravmag3d - Compute the gravity effect of a grid by the method of Okabe

 Synopsis
 --------